Donzark/Brain-Stroke-Appliction/README.md

 This app uses **deep learning** to analyze Brain CT scan images and detect potential stroke indicators with high accuracy.
 Upload an image and get an instant prediction!

+## 🖼️ Sample Images for Testing

+To test the app, here are some 📂 [**Sample Test Images**](./Sample_test_images) available in the repository.

+Download and upload these images to the app for quick testing and evaluation!

 ## 🚀 Features